PiotrPiwowarski/social-media-backend/README.md

 This project is constantly being developed, new features soon!

-Now it's time to implement authentication using Spring Security.
+Now it's time to test application.

 ## Technologies
 This Rest API is created using following technologies: